Club Sports Definition

 Correspondence and Meetings

-You can request a Travel Notification Letter that team members can submit to their professors.
-Professors should receive them at least a week in advance, and two weeks would be better, so plan your request to me accordingly.
+You can email me directly to request a Travel Notification Letter that team members can submit to their professors.
 Please be aware that section 1-502 in your student code outlines what is an excused absence from class.
 Participation in sport club competition is NOT considered an excused absence.
 The Travel Notification Letter from me is simply notification that you are a current member of your club, that the club sport is in good standing, and that the travel is legitimate.
 It is ALWAYS up to the individual professor/instructor whether or not to excuse you from class.

 Campus Recreation requires the purchase of Supplemental Catastrophic insurance for all members.
 This is an outstanding policy for a very small fee (currently $12 per person).
 View more details »